faridken/AP-CNFET-based-ML/README.md

 In this case we read the resistor and transistor models from the lib directory and read the analog_mux model from cadence directory which varies based on the installation directory.

+4. Go to the src directory

+`cd AP-CNFET_based_ML/src`

+5. Enovoke the simulation using the commad below

+`spectre -64 ++aps +mt AP-CNFET.netlist`

+6. The simulation results will be stored in "AP-CNFET.raw" file.

+7.